 - Harsh skincare or over-exfoliating

-Recognising your personal triggers can already help reduce flare‑ups significantly.
+Recognizing your personal triggers can already help significantly reduce flare-ups.

 Does red light therapy work for rosacea?

-Red light therapy, also known as photobiomodulation or LLLT, uses red and near‑infrared light to support the skin.
-It is non‑invasive, gentle and suitable for sensitive skin types, making it an interesting option for many people with skin concerns.
+Red light therapy, also known as photobiomodulation or LLLT, uses red and near-infrared light to support the skin.
+It is non-invasive, gentle, and suitable for sensitive skin types, making it an appealing option for many people with skin issues.

 - Less visible redness